open-horizon/exchange-api/README.md

     - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same service.
     - Allow random PW creation for user creation
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.66.0

+- Handled special case of getting your own user when using iamapikey

 ## Changes in 1.65.0